Aki Riihilahti: International career

 Riihilahti made his debut for the Finnish national team on 5 February 1998 against Cyprus.
 He was a regular for Finland for most of the 2000s, and earned 69 caps scoring 11 goals.

 He is part of the Finnish Golden generation in football, but mainly due to his work as football director at International level he has become one of the most well-known Finnish football person.

+Administrative career

+Riihilahti has worked as the CEO of HJK Helsinki's stadium Bolt Arena since 2011 and as the CEO of HJK Helsinki since 2013.
+He graduated from the MBA program of University of Liverpool in 2011 and has done some studies in Harvard University and Yale University as well.

+Riihilahti had a key role in establishment of the UEFA Europa Conference League which started during the 2021-2022 season.

 Personal life

-Riihilahti has also become something of a cult figure because of columns he writes for newspapers, such as The Times and the Finnish Iltalehti.
+During his career Riihilahti has written columns for newspapers, such as The Times and the Finnish Iltalehti.

 He has also been involved in many good charity projects like ’'Icehearts and ’'Peace United.

 Apart from his careers in sports and media he has been involved in many high profile political and business committees.

 Riihilahti divorced 2019 and is a father of two children.

+Riihilahti married his Tanssii Tähtien kanssa-dance partner, Katri Mäkinen in 2023.
+Katri gave birth to her first (Aki's 3rd) child on 2 September 2024.

+He is the older brother of Finnish TV and sports reporter Riku Riihilahti, and the uncle of professional footballer Daniel Riihilahti, playing in Brann II.